Smengerl/matrix_display/README.md

 # Multi-purpose low-cost matrix display

-Build on a budget of 10 USD, this matrix display is suitable for various applications such as clocks or smart home displays.
+Build on a budget of 10 USD, this 32*8 pixel LED matrix display using an ESP32 is suitable for various applications such as clocks or smart home displays.
 All mechanical and eletrical resources are provided to build it from scratch with nothing but 3D printed parts and standard electronics.
 Full source code for some example use cases is provided.